LukasIngemarsson/who-says/README.md

 > **Note:**
 > To get Docker to run you need to have Docker Desktop or simply the Docker process running in the background.
-> Furthermore, since everything runs locally, low-end hardware will cause the build process to take a long time, and will cause the performance of the app to be highly unreliable.
+> Furthermore, since everything runs locally, low-end hardware will cause the build process to take a long time, and the performance of the app to be highly unreliable.
 Therefore, it is recommended to use a modern graphics card if available.

 To stop the container: